-Currently you can find our beers in the Highland Lakes area, greater Austin, DFW, San Antonio and Hill Country.
+Currently we are at some really great places throughout the Highland Lakes, Hill Country, Austin and San Antonio areas.
 Check out the “Where to find our beer” tab above.
 We are constantly adding new accounts, so if your favorite restaurant/bar/bottleshop/grocery/convenience store doesn’t carry us, just ask them!
+Thank you!

 Do you have tours?

-Most beer in the US is forced carbonated by injecting carbon dioxide from a tank under high pressure into the beer.
-We use a slower and time honored process called bottle conditioning or naturally carbonating.
-At bottling we add a small amount of additional sugar and fresh yeast to our beer to allow the yeast to naturally produce carbonation within the bottle; the same method that champagne is carbonated.
-Though this is a difficult and time consuming process, we believe it creates a superior beer by greatly extending our shelf life and creating a softer/silkier mouthfeel to our beers.
-You may notice a small amount of “sleeping yeast” or lees at the bottom of your bottle.
-There is nothing wrong with drinking this yeast (actually a good source of vitamin B) or you may leave the last sip in the bottle or decant it as you would an aged bottle of fine wine.
+Most beer is forced carbonated by injecting carbon dioxide under high pressure into the beer.
+We use a slower and time honored process called bottle conditioning.
+At bottling we add a small amount of additional sugar and yeast to our beer to allow them to naturally produce carbonation within the bottle.
+Though this is a difficult and time consuming process, we believe it creates a superior beer.

-Artificial filtering strips beer of its natural flavors and color.
+No. Artificial filtering strips beer of its natural flavors and color.
 These are things we feel should be left in our beer.
 Although it may take longer for us to clarify our beers, we feel this is time well spent.
-Life is already too rushed, we hope our beers are enjoyed carefully, slowly and deliberately, much in the manner we make them.
+Life is already too rushed.
+We hope our beers are enjoyed carefully, slowly and deliberately, much in the manner we make them.

 Are you some sort of treehugger?

 I sometimes get this question when people see me roll up in my electric car.
 I don’t often hug trees, but I do enjoy the outdoors and all that God has created.
 I believe we as humans have an obligation to be good stewards of our land and leave it a better place for future generations.
 To that end, we at Save The World Brewing try to implement ideas to help conserve our resources.
 Our brewery itself was built on reclaimed land that was previously deemed “unbuildable”.
-Much on the wood in our tasting room is reclaimed lumber.
+Much of the wood in our tasting room is reclaimed lumber.
 Even our sampler paddles are made from reclaimed pallet wood.
 All our exterior lights and the bay lights in our brewing area are all low consumption LED fixtures.
 We have a grey water catchment system and an electric car charging station.
-We recently added solar panels to our roof that supply nearly all our electric needs.
+Solar panels provide about 85% of our electricity needs.
 The cleaning and sanitization chemicals we use have been selected to be as environmentally friendly as possible.
 We try to reduce, reuse, and recycle whenever and wherever possible.

 How can you give all your profits away?

-After we pay our expenses (industry average salaries, utilities, ingredients, etc), we take what’s left and send it off to our charities.
+After we pay operating expenses (industry average living wage salaries, utilities, ingredients, etc), we take what’s left and send it off to our charities.
 Fortunately, we have no loans to repay, investors to pay, or leases.
 We operate on a cash basis and carry no debt.
-We have a dedicated staff and volunteers that are willing and able to work long hours for little, if any pay.
-We don’t take donations, send those on to our charities.
+We don’t take donations; instead we send those on to our charities.
 We work hard and we love what we do and it’s even sweeter knowing it’s all going to help others who cannot help themselves.

 I noticed a cross in your logo.
 Is this a Christian brewery?

 No, buildings cannot be Christian, only people can be.
-My wife and I have put our hope and faith in Jesus Christ as our Lord and Savior and try to be true followers of his teachings.
-People make the message of the bible complicated, full of rules & regulations and this leads to discord and division, but the message is very simple yet profound: God loves us and wants to be with us forever.
-This happens by us simply accepting his love and returning that love to Him and others.
+My wife and I have put our hope and faith in Jesus Christ and try to be true followers of his teachings.
 To that end, we want to love God with all our heart, soul, strength and mind and our neighbors as ourselves.
 We believe if you see where someone puts their money, you’ll see where their heart lies.
 Our hearts lie in helping our neighbors, whether that neighbor is across the street or across the world.
 We hope you’ll join us on our journey to simply Save The World!

 What kind of beers do you make?